Documentation

 def configure_for_workload(workload_type):

-"""Configure JIT threshold based on workload"""
+"""Configure enhancement level based on workload"""

-thresholds = {
+levels = {

-'short_lived': 10, # Quick scripts
+'short_lived': 1, # Threading for quick scripts

-'interactive': 50, # User-facing apps
+'interactive': 2, # JIT for user-facing apps

-'batch': 100, # Data processing
+'batch': 3, # Multicore for data processing

 }